worldiety/AutoCD/README.md

 * If AutoCD finds any file named '_build.sh_' within your project rood folder, AutoCD will use the build.sh file you provide.
 If there is none, AutoCD will use a default build.sh file.
-However, after executing the build.sh, AutoCD expects a compiled project with fitting files (e.g. yourProject.jar if it's a Java project).
+However, after executing the build.sh, AutoCD expects a compiled project with fitting files (e.g. yourProject.jar inside of /build/libs if it's a Java project).

-* If there is any need for static data (e.g. images, fonts) make sure, that those files are located within the **static** folder (folder must be named **static**) insider your project rood directory.
-AutoCD will make sure, that the static folder will be copied onto the pod.
+* If there is any need for static data (e.g. images, fonts) make sure, that those files are located within the **static** folder (folder must be named **static**) inside your project root directory.
+AutoCD will make sure, that the static folder will be copied onto the pod and available at the working directory.